 The objective of HL7:

 The main purpose of creating HL7 was to simplify the implementation of interfaces involved between healthcare software applications and various vendors.
 Doing so would decrease the cumbersomeness and expenditure towards custom interface programming that would support compatible applications.
-The focus was on making it adaptable to allow simpler data exchange and significantly reduce the costs.
+The focus was on making it adaptable to allow simpler data exchange and significantly reduce costs.
 Implementing HL7 resolved 80% of the clinical interfacing problem flexibly.

-An example of HL7 integration
+An Example of HL7 Integration

 A healthcare communications company utilized HL7 integration to obtain inputs from various hospital systems.
 The data included the EHR, patient care devices, laboratory, radiology, nurse call systems, and much more.
 This information was communicated to the healthcare teams through various mobile devices, such as smartphones and tablets.